adetuyiTolu/airbnb-clone-project/README.md

 ### 👨‍💼 Product Manager
 Oversees the product vision and roadmap.
 Collaborates with stakeholders, gathers user requirements, prioritizes features, and ensures timely delivery of project milestones.

+## 🛠️ Technology Stack

+Below is a list of core technologies used in this project, along with their roles:

+- **Django**
+  A high-level Python web framework used for building the RESTful API.
+It simplifies rapid development and clean, pragmatic design.

+- **Django REST Framework**
+  An extension of Django that provides powerful tools and features for building and managing RESTful APIs efficiently.

+- **PostgreSQL**
+  A robust, open-source relational database used for storing and managing structured application data.

+- **GraphQL**
+  A query language for APIs that enables clients to request exactly the data they need, making data fetching more efficient and flexible.

+- **Celery**
+  A distributed task queue used for managing asynchronous or scheduled jobs such as email notifications, report generation, or payment processing.

+- **Redis**
+  An in-memory data store used for caching and message brokering, enhancing performance and supporting task queues via Celery.

+- **Docker**
+  A containerization tool that ensures consistency across development, testing, and production environments by packaging the application and its dependencies into containers.

+- **CI/CD Pipelines**
+  Continuous Integration and Continuous Deployment pipelines automate testing, integration, and deployment processes, enabling faster and more reliable releases.